-Brain tumors are a heterogeneous group of abnormal collections of benign or malignant cells that may present with a variety of symptoms, including seizures, psychiatric disorders, and cognitive dysfunction.
-Brain tumors are diagnosed and classified using a combination of histology and molecular markers (eg, IDH1 and IDH2, 1p/19q codeletion, MGMT promoter methylation).
-Molecular tests may also be used for prognosis/risk stratification, treatment decision-making, and to determine clinical trial eligibility.
+Brain tumors comprise a heterogeneous group of abnormal collections of benign or malignant cells that may present with a variety of symptoms, including cognitive dysfunction, psychiatric disorders, and seizures.
+Brain tumors are diagnosed and classified using a combination of histology and molecular markers (eg, IDH1/2 variants and 1p/19q codeletion).
+Molecular tests may also be used for prognosis/risk stratification, treatment decision-making (eg, MGMT promoter methylation), and to determine clinical trial eligibility.

 Quick Answers for Clinicians

-Pangenomic tests are promoted as tools for identifying clinically relevant genomic variants that can inform targeted therapy, immunotherapy, and clinical trial enrollment.
+Targeted and whole exome genomic tests are promoted as tools for identifying clinically relevant genomic variants that can inform targeted therapy, immunotherapy, and clinical trial enrollment.
 These tests may be marketed by private companies and used for drug development purposes.
-The yield of useful clinical information from these tests is currently low; more targeted testing for specific, well-validated variants may be more appropriate in patient care.
+The yield of useful clinical information from pangenomic tests is currently low.
+However, targeted testing for specific, well-validated variants is more frequently utilized in routine patient care.

-Some cancers, especially breast cancer, lung cancer, or melanoma, may metastasize to the brain.
-For more information on testing for these cancers, see the Breast Cancer Biomarkers, Melanoma, and Non-Small Cell Lung Cancer – NSCLC Molecular Markers ARUP Consult topics.
+Some cancers, particularly breast cancer, lung cancer, or melanoma, may metastasize to the brain.
+For more information on testing for these cancers, see the ARUP Consult Breast Cancer Biomarkers, Melanoma, and Non-Small Cell Lung Cancer topics.

-Analysis of cerebrospinal fluid (CSF) may be useful to rule out other causes of symptoms in an initial evaluation or to investigate for metastases (including postoperatively); CSF should be obtained via lumbar puncture when possible and safe.
+Analysis of cerebrospinal fluid (CSF) may be useful to rule out other causes of symptoms in an initial evaluation, to investigate for metastases, and in monitoring.
+CSF should be obtained via lumbar puncture when possible, safe, and not contraindicated.
+Lumbar puncture should not be performed before imaging studies or within 2 weeks after surgery due to the possibility of false-positive results.
 CSF analysis should include a cell count with differential, as well as glucose and protein analysis.
-For solid tumors, cytology is recommended, and analysis for gene rearrangements may be appropriate.
-Lumbar puncture should not be performed before imaging studies or within 2 weeks after surgery due to the possibility of false-positive results.
-Lumbar puncture is contraindicated in certain cases, such as in patients with a posterior fossa mass.
+For solid tumors, cytology is recommended.

 Indications for Testing

-After thorough physical and neurologic examinations, imaging, and cerebrospinal fluid (CSF) analysis, individuals with brain tumors should undergo biopsy for histology and molecular marker testing.
+After thorough physical and neurologic examinations, imaging, and cerebrospinal fluid (CSF) analysis (if appropriate), individuals with brain tumors should undergo biopsy and/or resection for histology and molecular marker testing.

 Tumor Classification